Small business loans

 - Clear credit report, including credit history of directors

-- Business and individual financial statements and tax returns
+- Business and Individual Financial statements and Tax return and

 Is it hard to get approved for a small business loan?